Hypervigilance - Always 'On Alert'

 • Relaxing feels unsafe or impossible.

-• You react intensely to sudden noises or movements.
+• You sometimes react intensely to sudden noises or movements.

 • Your mind frequently loops through worst-case scenarios.